Professional Disinfecting Company

 Walls

-Cleaning the walls, wipe down, polishing all vertical high-touch glass and metal surfaces before disinfection.
+Cleaning the walls, wipe down, polishing all vertical high-touch glass and metal surfaces before disinfecting.

 Kitchen

-Cleaning and sanitizing all high-touch points, including all counter tops, cabinets, tables, chairs, drawers, water fountains, coffee machines, refrigerators, micro wave ovens etc., before final disinfection.
+Cleaning and sanitizing all high-touch points, including all counter tops, cabinets, tables, chairs, drawers, water fountains, coffee machines, refrigerators, micro wave ovens etc., before final disinfecting.

 Doors & Panels

-Cleaning and sanitizing all doors, door knobs, light switches, operator panels in all areas of the facilities before final disinfection
+Cleaning and sanitizing all doors, door knobs, light switches, operator panels in all areas of the facilities before final disinfecting

 Offices

-Cleaning and disinfection of high-risk contamination areas like desks, monitors, keyboards, chairs, copy machines, printers, phones, and all fixtures through out the offices.
+Cleaning and disinfecting of high-risk contamination areas like desks, monitors, keyboards, chairs, copy machines, printers, phones, and all fixtures through out the offices.

 Restrooms